Is your SEO campaign not delivering results?

 Let’s get into it!

 Your whole SEO campaign is based on “best guess” keywords.
-But how do you know your customers are actually searching for these keywords and there isn’t any better keywords to be discovered?
+But how do you know your customers are actually searching for these keywords and there aren’t any better keywords to be discovered?

 There are several ways to do keyword research for free using the following tools.